Mediterranean Shipping Company: MSC Vera Cruz

 On 24 April 2024, the Madeira-flagged cargo ship MSC Vera Cruz, while about 72 nmi southeast of Djibouti, was unsuccessfully fired upon, in tandem with U.S.-flagged container ship Maersk Yorktown, by Iranian-backed Houthi militants, who claimed responsibility.

 MSC Gina and MSC Diego

 In May 2024, the two ships MSC Gina and MSC Diego were attacked by Houthi rebels in the Red Sea.
 There was little damage done.

 The former also had a similar incident in the previous month.

 MSC Tavvishi

 In June 2024, Houthi rebels fired missiles at MSC Tavvishi and a couple of other ships, as they were sailing on the Red Sea.

 MSC Baltic III

 On 15 February 2025, MSC Baltic III ran aground close to the Lark Harbour shoreline along the west coast of Newfoundland after losing power in stormy weather.
 The 22 crew members were airlifted by Canadian Armed Forces members from 103 Search and Rescue Squadron.
 On 25 February the Canadian Coast Guard assessment of the hull has confirmed significant breaches and there was evidence that seawater is beginning to enter the ship.
+As of September 10th 2026, over 40% of the wreck's tonnage has been removed.